What is the cost of flight booking system in France?

 Yes, most systems can be expanded to include hotels, tours, transfers, and other travel services.

-Software for Travel Agency is a comprehensive technology platform
+A software for travel business is a technology platform that

-that consolidates travel services from multiple providers into a single
+consolidates travel services from multiple providers into a single

-and book from multiple sources in one place.
+from various sources in one place.

-By
+By providing

-offering a unified view of services, software for travel agency
+a unified view of available services, travel business software enhances

 ...

-Travel agency software is a specialized tool designed to streamline and automate various operations for travel agencies.
+Travel agent software is a specialized tool designed to streamline and automate various operations for travel agencies.
 It helps manage bookings, reservations, itineraries, customer data, payments, and travel packages, providing a centralized platform for efficient business operations.

-The travel software typically includes features like booking engines, CRM (Customer Relationship Management), invoicing, reporting, and integration with third-party services such as airlines,...
+The travel agent software typically includes features like booking engines, CRM (Customer Relationship Management), invoicing, reporting, and integration with third-party services such as airlines, ...